gbfonseca/gb_fonseca/README.md

 &nbsp;

 **Talking about Personal Stuffs:**
-- 👨 I’m currently learning Rust and Python
+- 👨 I’m currently learning Rust and Python;
 - 💻 I'm a student of Computer Science;
-- ⚡️ Enthusiast in Machine Learning, Deep Learning and AI.
+- ⚡️ Enthusiast in Machine Learning, Deep Learning and AI;
 - 📫 How to reach me: gabriel.fonsecadev@gmail.com;
+- 👓 Looking for freelance jobs;

 **Languages and Tools:**
 <p>